NicoPiel/dromedary/README.md

-# ramel - An EIP Engine
+# Dromedary - An EIP Engine

 This was originally a learning project for me to learn Rust.